 Bluetooth technology is a wireless connection that allows devices that are Bluetooth enabled to communicate and share information.
 Bluetooth operates within a short distance of about 10 meters.
 With Bluetooth technology, you will be able to create a personal area-networks.

 There are different versions of Bluetooth and each version has been improved to have fast and stable connections.
 The latest Bluetooth technology as of now is Bluetooth version 5.2 which has more advanced features than the previous versions.
 This version allows more than one device to connect and share information.
 Bluetooth version 5.2 technology was released on January 6, 2020.

 Overview Of New Bluetooth 5.2 Features:

-The new Bluetooth version Brings few of new feature.
+The new Bluetooth version Brings a few new feature.
 Below I describe every breakdown of the new feature of 5.2 version.
 Let Check the update…

 01. Enhanced Attribute Protocol

 This an improved protocol of the earlier version of Attribute-protocol (ATT).
 EATT (Enhanced Attribute Protocol) supports simultaneous transactions and permits the interleaving of L2CAP-packets and ATT Maximum-Transmission-Unit which is changed when the connection is ongoing.
 This will give enhanced user experience where more applications use the Bluetooth Low-Energy (LE) stack concurrently.

 In conjunction with the EATT, there exist new L2CAP-mode (Enhanced Credit-Based Flow Control Mode.).
 L2CAP mode allows a flow of control and also enables applications to regard the protocol as dependable.

 EATT is advantageous over unenhanced ATT in terms of security because it can only be utilized over an encrypted link.